RaseMotte/extractive_text_summarizer/README.md

 ---
 # TODO

-- [x] Data writer from tokenized files to binary
+- [x] Script to transform data set to workable corpus.
+- [x] Serializer for the corpus.
-- [ ] Data reader from .bin for model
+- [ ] Loader for the serialized data to be used with model.
+- [ ] Pydoc
 - [ ] Logger
+- [ ] Benchmark tools
-- [ ] Benchmarks
+- [ ] Model interface
 - [ ] Gensim summarizer